Introduction to

 Training Methodology (Five ways)

-2. Kihon Kumite – Basic fighting (start studying Kyusho attacking of vital areas as specific as possible.
-Take turns as attacker and defender.
+Kihon Kumite 基本組手 (basic grappling hands)– Basic fighting (start studying Kyusho attacking of vital areas as specific as possible.
+Take turns as an attacker and defender.
 Nothing is random in targeting.
+Also, kumite can be called Iri kumi and Jiyu Kobo.

-3. Jiyu Kumite – (Free fighting) Means to unite with, cooperate with, or grapple with or sometimes translated as “grappling hand”.
-Progressive knowledge of Kyusho accuracy requires Bunkai
+Jiyu Kumite 自由組手 (Free grappling hands) Means to unite with, cooperate with, or grapple with.
+Progressive knowledge of Kyusho accuracy requires Bunkai and Oyo.

 Techniques or continuous hand (multiple synchronization of all tools in combination) The combination of all skills logically) Each movement should be able to put someone down Ikken or one fist or anciently Ikken Hissatsu one fist, certain death.
 Not always possible so practice of performing a continuous flow of strikes.
 No prearranged sets used.